Federico Faggin: Olivetti R&D Labs

-Faggin joined Olivetti aged 19.
+Faggin joined Olivetti at the age of 19.
 There he co-designed and led the implementation of a small digital transistor computer with 4 K × 12 bit of magnetic memory (1960).
-The Olivetti R&D department subsequently developed, one of the world's first programmable desktop electronic calculators, the Olivetti Programma 101 (1964).
+The Olivetti R&D department subsequently developed one of the world's first programmable desktop electronic calculators, the Olivetti Programma 101 (1964).
 After this first work experience, Faggin studied physics at the University of Padua and taught the electronics laboratory course for 3rd year physics students in the academic year 1965–1966.

 SGS-Fairchild

-In 1967 he joined SGS Fairchild, now STMicroelectronics, in Italy, where he developed its first MOS metal-gate process technology and designed its first two commercial MOS integrated circuits.
-SGS sent him to California in 1968.
-When Fairchild sold SGS-Fairchild, Faggin accepted an offer to complete the development of the silicon-gate technology with Fairchild.
+In 1967, Faggin joined SGS-Fairchild, an Italy-based joint venture between the Italian company Società Generale Semiconduttori and the American firm Fairchild Semiconductor.
+There, he pioneered the MOS metal-gate process technology and designed the first two commercial MOS integrated circuits.
+Impressed by his achievements, the company transferred Faggin to Fairchild's Palo Alto, California offices in February 1968.
+When Fairchild exited the joint venture, he accepted a job offer to stay on with Fairchild.

 Silicon Valley career

 Fairchild Semiconductor

-The silicon-gate technology (SGT) is one of the most influential technologies to have fueled the progress of microelectronics since the MOSFET.
-Without the SGT, the first microprocessor could not have been made during 1970–1971.
+In Palo Alto, Faggin led the development of silicon-gate technology (SGT), designing its unique process architecture.
+SGT, a MOSFET with a silicon self-aligned gate, became one of the most transformative advancements in microelectronics.

-In February 1968, Federico Faggin joined Fairchild Semiconductor in Palo Alto where he was the project leader of the MOS silicon-gate technology, a MOSFET with a silicon self-aligned gate, and the inventor of its unique process architecture.
-The SGT became the basis of all modern NMOS and CMOS integrated circuits.
-It made possible the creation of MOS semiconductor memory chips during 1969–1970, the first microprocessor during 1970–1971, and the first CCD and EPROM (electrically programmable read-only memory) with floating silicon gates (1970-1971).
-The SGT replaced the incumbent aluminum-gate MOS technology, and was adopted worldwide within 10 years, eventually making obsolete the original integrated circuits built with bipolar transistors.
+SGT laid the foundation for all modern NMOS and CMOS integrated circuits.
+It enabled key innovations, including MOS semiconductor memory chips, the first microprocessor, and the first CCD and EPROM with floating silicon gates.
+Replacing the earlier metal-gate MOS technology, SGT was rapidly adopted worldwide, and within a decade, it rendered bipolar transistors-based integrated circuits obsolete.

 Fairchild 3708

-At Fairchild, Faggin designed the first commercial integrated circuit using Silicon Gate Technology with self-aligned MOSFET transistors: the Fairchild 3708.
+At Fairchild, Faggin designed the first commercial integrated circuit using silicon-gate technology with self-aligned MOSFET transistors: the Fairchild 3708.
 The 3708 was an 8-bit analog multiplexer with decoding logic, replacing the equivalent Fairchild 3705 that used metal-gate technology.
 The 3708 was 5 times faster, had 100 times less junction leakage and was much more reliable than the 3705, demonstrating the superiority of SGT over metal-gate MOS.
 See also: Faggin, F., Klein T. (1969).
-"A Faster Generation of MOS Devices With Low Threshold Is Riding The Crest of the New Wave, Silicon-Gate IC's."
-Electronics, 29 Sept.
+"A Faster Generation of MOS Devices With Low Threshold Is Riding The Crest of the New Wave, Silicon-Gate IC's".
+Electronics, 29 Sep.
 1969.